Nowadays, virtually every law review has an online presence. But, in the world of legal scholarship, print-based publishing practices still prevail.

 Publishing articles in PDF and HTML doesn’t have to mean double the content creation/formatting work, either.
 Single-source article production options, like Scholastica’s digital-first production service, can simultaneously produce PDF and HTML article files from a single file.
 At Scholastica, we generate PDFs and HTML straight from original unformatted Word documents.

-After implementing the basic SEO best practices above, law reviews looking to level up their online discoverability can go a step further by indexing all of their articles in Google Scholar.
-According to the 2021 “How Readers Discover Content in Scholarly Publications” report Google Scholar is the top academic search engine globally.
+After implementing the SEO best practices above, law reviews looking to level up their online discoverability can go a step further by taking steps to improve the chances of in Google Scholar indexing their articles.
+According to the 2021 “How Readers Discover Content in Scholarly Publications” report, Google Scholar is the top academic search engine globally.

 Editors and authors can check if a law review’s articles are in Google Scholar by searching the law review URL (e.g., www.examplejournal.com) in scholar.google.com.

 A common misconception about Google Scholar is that it automatically indexes all scholarly content, which is not the case.
 Publications have to ensure their websites follow specific indexing inclusion guidelines and become known as a “trusted source” to be eligible for Google Scholar indexing.